The kingdom of Lombok was located on the island of Lombok. 15th Century.

-History of the principality
+History of the kingdom of Lombok, 15th century

 According to Lalu Djelenga (2004), the more significant historical records of the kingdoms on Lombok began from the entry of Majapahit through the exspedition under Mpu Nala in 1343.
 This expedition, continued Djelenga, left a trail of Gelgel Kingdom in Bali.
 While in Lombok, in its development were left the traces of four main kingdoms, namely the Kingdom of Bayan in the west, Selaparang Kingdom in the East, Langko Kingdom in the middle, and the Kingdom of Pejanggik in the south.
 In addition to these four kingdoms, there were small kingdoms, such as Parwa and Sokong and several small villages, such as Pujut, Tempit, Kedaro, Batu Dendeng, Kuripan, and Kentawang.
 These kingdoms and villages became independent territory after the Majapahit kingdom collapsed.
 Among the most prominent and most famous kingdoms and villages was the Lombok Kingdom based in Labuhan Lombok.